ondrejmartinak/reactjs-demoapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Initial project milestone:
+  - Create single page React web application.
+  - Replace JSX with TSX and still keep auto reloading on code change save.

+### Road map:
+  - Write .Net Core 2.x Web API docker container to serve the application home page and exposes web API end points.
+  - Add JWT security service docker continer to be used by web API (register new users, role base enabled UI and API to serve results based on user role.

+### Idea of what would "finished" app and architecture look like
+ - BDD (unit) tests for all project features aiming for 80% coverage.
+ - Proof of concept for system resiliance demonstrate scalability and quinc spinn of replacement component in case of component crash.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).